 However, IT’s role is fundamentally shifting to a “bridge” role as consumers are now digital natives.
 We have fundamentally shifted as a culture to use Google, Facebook, and Amazon as parts of our lives and to expect digital solutions ranging from Uber to Blue Apron to Kickstarter to Etsy to Patreon to connect consumers with providers.
 Similarly, IT is shifting in that it no longer needs to build and support all of the technology infrastructure needed to keep a business up and running.
 IT’s new job is to be the bridge builder both in identifying the right solutions to purchase and to ensure that the relevant audience can actually use the technology through integration, design, usability, training, and viral peer-to-peer recommendations.

 To make Technology Consumption work, IT still needs to understand how technologies work and to conduct adequate due diligence.
 However, the end goal is less focused on technology management and more focused on the challenges of vendor management and effective customer-aligned product launches.
 With the evolution of cloud, mobility, and machine learning, the mythical goal of “running IT as a business” is starting to truly become a realistic goal.
 However, to make Technology Consumption truly work, businesses must be aware of three key issues.

-Treat IT asset and service launches should be treated as product launches
+2) Treat IT asset and service launches as product launches

 First, vendor management is not simply a matter of commoditized cost-cutting.
 Bargain hunting only works in context of a tightly-defined set of parameters that reflect the company’s growth targets, compliance and governance requirements, and user demands for responsive and effective products.
 IT vendor and service management requires a synthesis of technical know-how and corporate procurement.
 Simply pushing IT sourcing to a procurement department will result in discounting without results.